Hyperbaric Oxygen Therapy in Edmonton | Canada Hyperbarics Skip to main content

 Conditions Commonly Treated

 Misericordia treats all AHS-approved indications including decompression sickness (diving and occupational), carbon monoxide poisoning, necrotizing soft tissue infections, and delayed radiation injury.
-Private clinics in Edmonton additionally offer treatment for a broader range of off-label conditions on a self-pay basis.
+Conditions outside the AHS-recognised indications are not covered by Alberta Health; some private clinics may offer them on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly.

 Local Research Connection

-The University of Alberta Faculty of Medicine has historical involvement in Canadian hyperbaric medicine education.
-Edmonton patients with delayed radiation injuries from treatment at the Cross Cancer Institute are often referred to Misericordia for HBOT as part of their survivorship care plan.
+Edmonton patients with delayed radiation injuries from treatment at the Cross Cancer Institute are often referred to the Misericordia Community Hospital hyperbaric programme as part of their survivorship care plan.

 Local Context